Kinetic theory of gases (overview)

 The Born interpretation

-In developing the concept, Born drew a parallel between the probability of finding a particle in a region of space and the intensity of a classical wave, which is proportional to the square of the wave’s amplitude.
+The amplitude of a wave function represents its magnitude, e.g. is the amplitude in the function .
+Since the quantum state of an electron is completely described by its wave function , which depends on the position of the electron , Born drew a parallel between the probability of finding a particle in a region of space and the intensity of a classical wave, which is proportional to the square of the wave’s amplitude.

 Question